RaynorUE/snich/FeatureRoadmap.md

 - Annotate Table
     - Use defaults John has in current SyncTool
     - Break functionality into it's own file, so we can expand on over time.
 Right now it's simple but could see this growing.
-- When saving for a given application, flip to that application for them before saving!
 - Delete All Files
     - Maybe make this a "Per Application Scope" thing?
 This can be useful if you're files get out of sync and you want to reload fresh.
 - Set Update Set